aarong/feedme-client/README.md

   The client is not connected to the server.
 If a connection is later established, the feed object will emit as appropriate.
-If the server has just disconnected, then the feed close event will always be emitted before the client disconnect event.
+If the server has just disconnected, then the feed close event will always be emitted after any outstanding action callbacks/promises have been invoked/settled, but before the client disconnect event.

 - `err.message === "TERMINATED: ..."`